 At this point, you know what kit you need, now you need to consider what editing software makes sense for processing real estate photography images and what sort of editing you’re actually going to be doing.
 As we are concentrating on stills, it goes without saying that all your images should be shot in the RAW format.

 No matter, if it’s a single image or multiple images shot with bracketed exposures for HDR purposes, a RAW editor such as Lightroom, is a must.
-Lightroom is very good at cataloging images, performing global edits, and making a reasonable amount of local adjustments.
+Lightroom is excellent at cataloging images, performing global edits, and making a reasonable amount of local adjustments.
 For finer detailed edits and even for producing HDR images, Photoshop is an ideal candidate.

-HDR imaging is your best friend when it comes to real estate photography as it allows the beauty of natural light to come through.
+HDR imaging is your best friend when it comes to real estate photography, as it allows the beauty of natural light to come through.
 The process also allows detail to be shown in the lightest and darkest areas of an image.

 360 or Virtual Tours